Using the "industrial" sharpies, fine and ultrafine point, I made two attempts at an AVR RFID card with integrated PCB antenna, with mixed results.

-Another is an Expression that, when powered on, the power light comes on, but nothing else, and the 5V regulator starts to get very hot.
-Although replacing the regulator may be the solution, I want to be sure the problem wasn't caused by something else.
+Another is an Expression that, when powered on, the power light comes on, but nothing else, and the 5V regulator starts to get very hot. (see the 3/27/14 update where I toasted this one trying to fix it- the regulator WAS the problem).

 I finally got a few more hours to spend on getting Freecut 0.2 running on the Cricut Create this weekend, and finally got the motors and cutter solenoid up and running.
 The only remaining things I haven't tried are the dials and flash (I don't have any need for them yet).

 I've delayed checking in my changes because I haven't got a Personal model hacked yet to make sure everything still works on it.
 I'm expecting another one in the mail this week so I'm hoping I'll be able to get to this in the next week or two.

 In the meantime, I'm also pressing forward with working to implement HPGL and/or DMPL cutting protocol in place of the existing made-up one that Freecut 0.1 uses.
 Unfortunately my C-string-programming skills are pretty rusty so it might be a little challenging.